 I joined the School of Communication and Information at Rutgers University as Assistant Professor of Communication in 2009.
-I hold an M.A. and Ph.D. in Communication from the Annenberg School for Communication at the University of Southern California, and a B.A. in Communication and Urban Education from UCLA.
+I hold an M.A. and Ph.D. from the Annenberg School for Communication and Journalism at the University of Southern California, and a B.A. in Communication and Urban Education from UCLA.

-I teach courses in Family Communication, Mediated Communication Theory, Communication Research, Intercultural Communication, and Communicating Memory at the undergraduate level.
-I teach a graduate course titled Communication and Community Wellness.
+I teach undergraduate courses in Family Communication, Mediated Communication Theory, Communication Research, and Children & Media, as well as graduate courses in Ethnography and Communication & Community Wellness.